 To raise that level, training needs to be uncomfortable, always pushing the individual and the team to meet tougher challenges, acquire more demanding skills, make harder decisions, and build confidence and competence where any trace of uncertainty and mediocrity exists.
 Too often organizations tend to train in their comfort zone which leads to a false sense of confidence in their ability to respond to and defend the organization against a cyberattack.
 Training should be viewed as an insurance policy.
 You may hate paying the premiums, but when you need it you want the best coverage there is.

 In any cybersecurity response, making decisions and acting faster than the adversary forces them into a constant state of reaction.
 The ability to make decisions and take action in this manner is known as tempo.
 The aim of tempo is to plan and initiate the next action while the adversary is still observing and reacting to the previous move.
 Often, it is through tempo that the adversary’s will is broken.

 In any conflict, relative decision-making speed is a key determinant of success.
 The ability to act in this manner is a by-product of the training to develop a warrior mindset.
-Simultaneously, such training fosters understanding that, in real world situations, time to formulate complete plans will not be available.
+Simultaneously, such training fosters the understanding that, in real-world situations, time to formulate complete plans will not be available.

 The After-Action Critique

 Perhaps the best opportunity to learn and improve is during the after-action critique that is part of the warrior mindset training following a test scenario.
 After-action reviews were originally developed in the military but, their use has extended to business as a knowledge management tool and a way to build a culture of accountability.
 Critical lessons and knowledge are transferred immediately in order to get the most benefit from the exercise.
 It is recommended that a journal be kept regarding what was successful, what could be improved, and what failed.
 In doing so, a running log of metrics is built that creates an objective evaluation of performance.